samwell-ho/openpgp-ca/doc/src/keys-revocation.md

 There are different reasons why we might want to revoke a user's OpenPGP key.
 For example, the user's key might have been compromised, or the user has left our organization.
-Revocation certificates contain information about the reason why the affected OpenPGP key has been revoked.
+Revocation certificates contain information about the reason why the affected key has been revoked.
+OpenPGP implementations can use this information to determine how to treat existing artifacts.
+For instance, if a key has been compromised, the attacker could create backdated signatures.
+Thus, all signatures should be considered suspect.
+But, if a user simple switched to a new key, old signatures may still be considered valid.

 # Managing Revocations